 Where you have stayed with us, we may send you periodic marketing emails for up to three years following your last stay.
 The emails will include news, offers and information relevant to our holiday park.
 For up to two years following your last visit, we may send you a copy of our holiday park brochure.
 You can unsubscribe to these marketing communications at any time.

-When subscribing to our online newsletter your name and email will be transferred to our e-newsletter provider, Campaign Monitor.
+When subscribing to our online newsletter your name and email will be transferred to our e-newsletter provider.
 Your email will be securely stored on their server.
 You may unsubscribe at any time.

 When completing a brochure request form via our website or by telephone your details will be added to our database and we may use your details to send you a copy of our brochure for up to two years following your request.
 We will also send you email communications if you choose to opt-in to our e-newsletter.